apanzerj/zit/README.md

     $ zit ready -c zendesk

-Zit will detect the currently checked out branch and then pingback the ticket with a private comment:
+Zit will detect the currently checked out branch.

-"A pull request for your branch is being created."

 Zit will then call:

     $ open https://github.com/....